In order to really grow your freelance business, you should take on FEWER clients.

-The thing about client services you find out is that there is an allotment of energy you expend servicing each client you have.
-You email back and forth, you have meetings, you spend time designing, etc.
+The thing I’ve learned about client services is there is an allotment of energy you expend servicing each client you have.
+You email back and forth, you have meetings, you spend time working on their projects, etc.

-- Sending a confirmation and agenda setting email
+- Send a confirmation and agenda setting email

-- Writing a proposal or creating an estimate
+- Write a proposal or create an estimate

-- Presenting the proposal or sending the email
+- Present the proposal or send the email

-- Sending the contract and invoicing the client
+- Send the contract and invoice the client

-These are all things done in the onboarding phase—before getting to any of the actual working together—and already you can see how this can occupy your mind and tie you up.
+These are all things done in the onboarding phase—before getting to any of the actual working together—and already you can see how this can occupy your mind and tie up your time.

 Some things can’t be automated and you end up spending time on them.

-So if you have to spend time on these tasks, it becomes crucial to select clients that will pay you a decent wage.
+So if you have to spend time on these tasks, it becomes crucial to select clients that will pay you well for your time.
 You are already doing the same repetitive, (mostly) non-billable tasks, so it makes sense to target higher paying clients if they are going to take up roughly the same amount of time and energy from you.